dyaghas/obsidian-vault/SQL/Basic commands.md

 #### ADD COLUMN

 To add a column to a table, you can use the ALTER TABLE statement with the ADD COLUMN keyword.
-Here is an example of how to add a column to a table:

 ```SQL
 ALTER TABLE orders ADD COLUMN order_date DATE;